The gravitas of large windows

 Are there any causes for concern if you have large windows?

 While there may be some minor snags that comes with having larger windows it is very important to remember two things.
 First, these small issues can be addressed with an adequate amount of foresight and planning.
 Second, the benefits far outweigh these little problems.

 The first thing you need to remember is the fact that while larger windows are really good at bringing some heat into your home in the winters, the flipside is that it can be problematic in the summer.
 The additional heat will make it uncomfortable and you might have to resort to intensive air conditioning.

 The second problem is the glare.
 While natural light is mostly extremely beneficial for a person’s well-being, over exposure can be quite irksome.
 Not to mention, there is a small possibility that it can cause your furniture to rot.

 These problems can be easily solved.
 You can get windows that minimise the glare or even erect some shading structures that will block excessive sunlight from entering your home.
-Another solution is to get window treatments that can insulate or block the sunlight.
+Another solution is to get modern window treatments that can insulate or block the sunlight.
 For instance, window treatments like cellular shades can trap the hot air prevent it from entering your room.
 Blackout blinds on the other hand can block the sunlight completely and are perfect additions to bedrooms and dens.
 You can draw them open or close based on whether you want to let sunlight in.